CARTAvis/carta-backend-ICD-test/README.md

 * A first test could be run by `$ npm test src/test/ACCESS_CARTA_DEFAULT.test.ts`.
 As if it was failed, we might check up the parameters at `config.json` to fit the environment.
 * The test `$ npm test src/test/FILEINFO.test.ts` can help us verify the supported file formats.
 In case this test is failed, we may increase the timeout limitation, likely `timeout.readfile` or `timeout.openfile` at `config.json`.

+### Test a kind
+One can execute some similar tests once, such as
+* `$ npm test -p ACCESS` to start a serial of access tests.
+* `$ npm test -p ImageOpen_CPU` to run them concurrently.

 ### Test them all
 We do not recomment to do it because the Jest has no guarantee of process in order.
 The current release of backend still has some issues while running all tests concurrently.
 * It is easy to run all test by `$ npm test`.

 ## Log message
-It is fine to only log a test by `npm test src/test/ACCESS_CARTA_DEFAULT.test.ts >> message.txt` as well.
+It is fine to only log a test by `$ npm test src/test/ACCESS_CARTA_DEFAULT.test.ts >> message.txt` as well.
 Log message is a supplement of testing process, for example `registered session ID is 51551146021 @Tue Feb 26 2019 09:53:41 GMT+0800 (Taipei Standard Time)` tells about the current running ID.